eez-open/studio/README.md

 ## FAQ

-### Where is database file located?
+### Where is the database file located?

 -   Linux: `~/.config/eezstudio/storage.db`
 -   Mac: `~/Library/Application\ Support/eezstudio/storage.db`
 -   Windows: `%appdata%\eezstudio\storage.db`

-Creating database someplace else can be done from ESW Settings.
+Creating a database someplace else can be done from ESW Settings.

 ### Where are installed extensions stored?